-- To make the crisp topping, in a large bowl, add the 1/2 cup flour, 1/4 cup granulated sugar, 1/4 cup brown sugar, 1/4 teaspoon cinnamon, and dash of nutmeg.
+- To make the crisp topping, in a large bowl, add the ½ cup flour, ¼ cup granulated sugar, ¼ cup brown sugar, ¼ teaspoon cinnamon, and dash of nutmeg.
 Cut the cold butter into pieces and add the butter to the bowl.
-Using a fork cut the butter into the flour mixture until you have coarse crumbs. *I like to do this part in my KitchenAid mixer using the paddle attachment on low.
-It takes half the time and way less elbow grease!
+Using a fork cut the butter into the flour mixture until you have coarse crumbs.
 Once you have coarse crumbs add the sliced almonds.

 - Spray ramekins with cooking spray and begin adding about 1 cup cherry mixture to each ramekin followed by crisp topping.
 It will look like your ramekins are overflowing; however, they will reduce in size once they begin to cook.

-- Place the ramekins in the oven, bake at 350 degrees for 45 minutes or until the crisp topping is golden brown.
+- Place the ramekins on a baking sheet and in the oven.
+Bake at 350 degrees for 45 minutes or until the crisp topping is golden brown.